IMMACULATE CONCEPTION CHURCH

 In September of 2014, the Franciscan Order, undertaking a reassessment of the Order's various parish commitments, decided to withdraw from Peterborough Diocese to focus on their work in the United States.

-With the transfer of Father George Zebrowski OFM Conv. and Father Krzysztof Cybulski OFM Conv. a new pastor, Rev. William Moloney, began his pastorate at Immaculate Conception.
+With the transfer of Father George Zebrowski OFM Conv. and Father Krzysztof Cybulski OFM Conv. a new pastor, Father William Moloney, began his pastorate at Immaculate Conception.
+During his pastorate, the parish undertook the installation of a new entrance ramp at the parking lot door replacing the old ramp that had been there for many years.

 IMMACULATE CONCEPTION PASTORS